Baptouuuu/Lynxpress-Legacy/Readme.md

 This is a brand new cms written in php, trying to follow one word minimalism.

+Lynxpress has been designed to make easy whoever wants to share its life on the web.

+Lynxpress is licenced under the GNU GPL V3 (http://www.gnu.org/licenses/gpl.html)

 ## Basic links ##

 * (http://lynxpress.org "Lynxpress website")